 Pony Clubs are for children aged 5 years and over.
 Children of 5 and 6 years must bring a parent.

-You are most welcome to sign up for both pony clubs, but please note that numbers are limited to 12.
-We should be able to ensure that your children can attend at least one day, but occasionally we may have to get in touch to restrict children to just one of the two days to ensure that everyone gets to take part.
+You are most welcome to sign up for both pony clubs, but please note that places are limited.
+Occasionally we may have to get in touch to restrict children to just one of the two days to ensure that everyone gets to take part.

 Forest School (Wednesday afternoons)